Of all the subjects I deal with on this blog, church size generates a LOT of reaction and emotion.

 This post on why most churches never break the 200 attendance mark struck a deep nerve.

-As I outline in my new book, people clearly have strong opinions and emotions about the size of churches that can (and should) be overcome.
+As I outline in my course, Church Growth Masterclass, people clearly have strong opinions and emotions about the size of churches that can (and should) be overcome.

 But I can also totally relate to the dynamics of leading a smaller church.